In this guide, we will be covering everything you need to know about photography keywords.

 This is especially true for top of funnel and middle of funnel keywords.

-For example, if you were to type in a broad keyword such as “headshot photography” into Google, Google doesn’t know if you are looking for tips to improve your headshot photography skills, if you are a looking for a headshot photographer, or if you want to know the history of headshot photography.
+For example, if you were to type in a broad keyword such as “headshot photography” into Google, Google doesn’t know if you are looking for tips to improve your headshot photography skills, if you are looking for a headshot photographer, or if you want to know the history of headshot photography.

 In order to actually understand the intent behind a keyword, you need to type it in: